adyavanapalli/AZ-900/README.md

 # AZ-900

-Infrastructure as code (IaC) for Azure Fundamentals
+Infrastructure as code (IaC) for AZ-900: Microsoft Azure Fundamentals.